jaysonwebb/rops-airflow/README.md

 ### Questions from this round of testing

-- Currently, only 100 records are being returned and not all of them have the appropriate fields, like Name.
-So I'm wondering if there is a delimiter problem.
+- Solved the pagination problem.

 ## Third round?
 TBD.